NOMA (Manchester): Hanover Building

 Hanover Building on Corporation Street was built between 1905 and 1909 and is a Grade II listed building.
 After extensive redevelopment, Hanover opened again in 2018 and has since become Amazon's HQ in the city.

 New public square

 Construction began on a new public square and event space in January 2014 and was launched in December 2015.
-A 1960s building, Redfern Annexe, was demolished to create the new city centre square, which was named Sadler's Yard after pioneer Jame Sadler.
+A 1960s building, Redfern Annexe, was demolished to create the new city centre square, which was named Sadler's Yard after pioneer James Sadler.
 The square has since been used to home a series of public events, including the annual Sadler's Yard Summer Jam, Sit and Stay at Sadler's Yard dog show, and Summer Beer Thing hosted by The Pilcrow.

 City Buildings and Hotel Indigo

 The Hotel Indigo was built at a cost of £26 million between the junction of the Victoria tram approach and Todd Street off Corporation Street.
 It is 14 storeys high and circular in shape.
 The new hotel incorporates the adjacent Grade II listed City Buildings.